-Perspective | My tween daughter must abide by a dress code, but our governor won’t mandate school masks to save her life
+Perspective | My tween can’t wear a crop top to school, but our state won’t mandate masks to protect her health

-But there I was, in the office, handing an administrator a t-shirt that my dad could swim in.
+But there I was, in the office, handing an administrator a T-shirt that my dad could swim in.
 My child missed lunch that day.
-She had been trotted her to the office, and made to her lift her arms by a mix of male and female administrators to prove that her mid-drift could, in certain situations, show.
+She had been trotted to the office, and made to her lift her arms by a mix of male and female administrators to prove that her midriff could, in certain situations, show.

 I’m sick of my child being given detention, and someone else’s old shirt because the school’s office has decided her body is too provocative.